git-annex

 Error

-By default, git annex sync
+By default, git annex sync will commit all previously uncommitted

 changes before synchronizing!